PrimaveraDeveloper/lithium/ref/sdk-2.0/lithium-cli.md

 Usage: li list [options]

 Options:
-  --help             Show help information (optional) --filter <FILTER>  The filter that should be applied to the results --deployments      Show deployment information
+  --help             Show help information (optional).
+  --filter <FILTER>  The filter that should be applied to the results (optional).
+  --deployments      Show deployment information (optional).
 ```

 To list all known microservices: